minsuk000/minsuk000.github.com/_posts/2016-05-12-multiple_testing.md

 {% highlight text %}
-##  [1] -0.037 -0.021 -0.443 -0.624 -0.582 -0.296 -0.247 -0.244 -0.300 -0.311
+##  [1]  0.057 -0.070 -0.598 -0.584 -0.545 -0.338 -0.249 -0.273 -0.294 -0.206
-## [11] -0.243 -0.267 -0.314 -0.339 -0.335 -0.229 -0.321 -0.274 -0.223 -0.309
+## [11] -0.254 -0.294 -0.301 -0.303 -0.281 -0.256 -0.252 -0.244 -0.297 -0.353
 {% endhighlight %}
   I calculated the absolute value of the marginal correlation between the response $$y$$ and each individual covariate $$X_j$$ for $$j=1,\dots,p$$.
+As suggested by [Fan and Lv](http://orfe.princeton.edu/~jqfan/papers/06/SIS.pdf), *Sure Independence Screening* (SIS) has been hilightened in many areas, but the above result shows that SIS may fail under some  settings where the covariates are correlated.

-Intuitively, the first five correlation coefficients shoud be significantly larger than the others, since the true linear model includs the first five, but the first two correlation coefficients are almost zero.
-Since the t-statistic is a monotone transformation of the correlation coefficient, multiple testing procedures will never select the first two variables that are involved in the true model.
+   Intuitively, the first five correlation coefficients shoud be significantly larger than the others, since the true linear model includes the first five, but the first two correlation coefficients are almost zero.
+Since the t-statistic is a monotone transformation of the correlation coefficient, multiple testing procedures for the data set will never select the first two variables that are involved in the true model.

 ##### What's going on here?